sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Could the low annual ΔE be a result of month-to-month variations cancelling
 each other out?
 The monthly breakdown of ΔE values shown in Figure 2 for the Mission300
-module provides some insight into this.
+module provide some insight into this.
 The range in each month represents the range of
 ΔE across the contiguous USA while the triangle and horizontal bar represent
 the mean and median ΔE, respectively.
 On a monthly scale, the energy
-difference is more significant.
-The range from month to month is almost
+difference is more significant than on an annual basis.
+The range from month to month
-double the annual energy difference, with an approximately 50:50 split between
+is almost double the annual energy difference, with an approximately 50:50 split between
 positive and negative ΔE months.

-Figure 3 presents the remaining results in a different
-form, for all modules.
-The boxplots in Figure 3 represent illustrate the seasonality
+Figure 3 presents the remaining results in a different form, for all modules.
+The
-in ΔE, calculated for the whole year as the difference between the maximum ΔE month and
+boxplots in Figure 3 illustrate the seasonality in ΔE, calculated for the whole year as
-the minimum ΔE month.
+the difference between the maximum ΔE month and the minimum ΔE month.

 Since ΔE can be positive or negative, besides reducing the annualized ΔE, this
 phenomenon also indicates that the driving cell under the prevailing spectrum